crhall-writing/crhall-writing.github.io/_poems/look-over-your-shoulder-before-closing-the-door.md

 and I loved the way you loved it.

 I loved drawing you, animating you, writing you,
-and did you love the attention.
+and, oh, did you love the attention.
 I’d never met someone who modeled like you
 and made me feel like a real artist.